-Option 1: Consider a distinct sociological group within contemporary Canadian culture, E.g. suburban Baby Boomers, urban Generation X or Millenials, urban Indigenous, low-income rural single parents, recent immigrants, small town Newfoundlanders, 2nd generation Canadians, migrant agricultural workers.
+Option 1: Consider a distinct sociological group within contemporary Canadian culture.
+(E.g., suburban Baby Boomers, urban Generation X or Millennials, urban Indigenous, low-income rural single parents, recent Iranian immigrants, small town Newfoundlanders, 2nd generation Korean Canadians, migrant agricultural workers.)
 Identify and document several of the cultural distinctives of the group you have chosen.
-Explain how the Gospel is likely to best connect with this group, both ideologically and practically, how evangelism might happen among this group, and what forms Christian discipleship and church might take within this group.
+Explain how the Gospel is likely to best connect with this group, both ideologically and practically, how evangelism might happen among this group, and what forms Christian discipleship and Christian community might take shape within this group.

 Option 2: Conduct a study of a particular geographic neighbourhood.
 What are the demographics of this neighbourhood (Re.
 StatsCan and other sources of demographic info)?
 What are the particular subcultures that are represented in this neighbourhood?
 What are the specific cultural issues that are of primary importance?
-(E.g. Poverty/wealth, age & gender, ethnicity, commuting, parenting, access to technology, isolation, & other social issues) Explain how the Christian Gospel addresses such issues and how it could be framed to do so.
+(E.g. Poverty/wealth, age & gender, ethnicity, commuting, parenting, access to technology, isolation, & other social issues.)
+Explain how the Christian Gospel addresses such issues and how it could be framed to do so.
 How might evangelism happen among those living in this neighbourhood?
-Consider what forms Christian discipleship and church might take.
+Consider what forms Christian discipleship and Christian community might take shape.

 Remember that the focus of this project is on sharing the gospel with non-Christians.
-Credit will be given for making connections between the course readings, and the topic of your paper.
+Credit will be given for making connections between the course readings and the topic of your paper.